 - Will my baby have to stay in hospital if born at 37 weeks?

-What does a baby born at 37 weeks look like?
+- What are the risks of a baby born at 37 weeks?

-At 37 weeks, your baby is packing on the pounds, so they’ll be similar in length and weight to a full-term baby.
+At 37 weeks, your baby is similar in length and weight to a full-term newborn baby.

 What happens if a baby is born at 37 weeks?